 This interesting story from the Guardian UK, about something similar happening in Germany, suggests this could be a pan-Western phenomenon.
 The difference is that it is still possible to be a famous intellectual in Europe.
 You can also be famous as a writer of fiction, read by men.
 In the US, public intellectuals are chattering skulls on cable TV, who spit out vapid platitudes approved by the people in charge.
 Literature, of course, is now dominated by women, so it has no point and no audience, outside the academy.

 That said, Europe and America have something in common.
 Young males, disconnected from the culture, are searching for something to give purpose to their lives.
 A common refrain on the alt-right is about the uselessness of being a wage slave in a cubicle farm, just so you can buy useless crap from global corporations.
 That seems to be a theme of the new romanticism bubbling up in Europe.
-It’s young people, particularly young males, reaching back to an age before they were born, for inspiration and purpose.
+It is young people, particularly young males, reaching back to an age before they were born, for inspiration and purpose.

 The Guardian piece is quick to point out the connections between German Romanticism and you know who.
 That brings up a big difference between the US and Europe.
 Germans are not about to become minorities in their own country.
 The same is true of the rest of Europe.
 In the US, whites will be a minority in a generation.
 The cultural phenomenon may have many parallels today, but in the fullness of time they will head off in different directions.
-It’s why the alt-right is less artsy than the new European romantics.
+It is why the alt-right is less artsy than the new European romantics.

 All in all, what we are seeing is validation of an age old truth.
 One of the top-level duties of a ruling class is to keep its young men busy.
-Too many alienated and idle young men always spells trouble.
-What’s happened in the West is the ruling elite has deliberately pushed men out of the social order.
+Too many alienated and idle young men always spell trouble.
+What has happened in the West is the ruling elite has deliberately pushed men out of the social order.
 The follow on act was to invite in millions of foreigners to gloat over the deracinated male population.
 There are only so many mixed race couples you can see on TV before you get the message.

 This will not end well